gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 - Additional units of 3 overtime questions each will be used until the tie is broken
 - 2-team rules will apply in overtime if only 2 teams are involved
-- All the numeric question will be of a different question type
+- All the numeric questions will be of a different question type

 ## Question Type Distribution